matask-bit/accounting_management_system/README.md

 Tailwind CSS

-JWT auth stored client-side

-Thin UI consuming REST endpoints

-The frontend intentionally avoids:

-Client-side financial calculations

-Over-optimistic UX assumptions

-Hidden logic duplication

-🧠 Domain Design
+Core Design Principles

-The system models a simplified accounting flow:

-User

-Owns all financial records and tax profiles.

-TaxProfile

-Defines the taxation context for a given year.

-Only one active profile per tax year.

-Client

-Represents invoice recipients.

-Invoice

-Lifecycle:
+1. Financial State Integrity

+Invoices have two states:

+draft

-draft → finalized
+finalized

-Rules:
+Rules enforced:

-Draft invoices are editable.
+Draft invoices are editable

-Finalized invoices are immutable.
+Finalized invoices are immutable

-Only finalized invoices affect revenue and tax calculations.
+Only finalized invoices affect revenue

-Finalization assigns invoice number and timestamp.

-Totals:

-Derived from invoice lines while draft.
+Payments can only attach to finalized invoices

+These rules are enforced:

+In the service layer

+With database constraints

+2. Server-Side Financial Calculations

+Revenue is calculated from finalized invoices only

+Draft invoices are excluded

+Totals are derived during draft stage

-Persisted and locked upon finalization.
+Totals are persisted and locked at finalization

-InvoiceLine
+All aggregation happens in backend services

+No financial calculations are performed in the frontend.

+3. Constraint Enforcement

+Examples:

 Quantity > 0

+Expense amount > 0

 VAT rate ≥ 0

-Belongs to exactly one invoice

-Payment

-Can only attach to finalized invoices

-Amount > 0

-Expense

-Amount > 0

-Used in tax estimation

-Simple MVP structure (no receipt management yet)
+No orphan invoice lines

+One active tax profile per year

+Critical invariants are validated both:

+In application logic

+At database level

-🧮 Tax Logic (MVP Assumptions)
+Tax Estimation (MVP Scope)

-This project implements tax estimation, not official filing.

-Assumptions:

-Revenue is based on finalized invoices (accrual-style for MVP)

-VAT included in revenue totals

-Expenses fully deductible

-Standard rounding (2 decimals, half-up)

-Estimates only — clearly labeled as such

-Endpoints:
+The project includes tax estimation endpoints:

-GET /tax/summary
+/tax/summary

-GET /tax/summary/explain
+/tax/summary/explain

 The explain endpoint provides:

-Revenue sources

-Expense sources

-Calculation formulas

-Documented assumptions

-This was implemented deliberately to make financial logic transparent and auditable.

-🔒 Integrity & Safety

-Critical invariants enforced:

-Draft invoices cannot receive payments

-Draft invoices do not affect tax calculations

-Finalized invoices cannot be modified

-No orphan invoice lines

-Monetary values must be positive

-VAT rates cannot be negative

-Database-level constraints back up service logic

-Design principle:

-Financial correctness must not depend solely on UI behavior.

-📊 Dashboard

-Aggregated via backend:

-GET /dashboard/summary

-Returns:

-Total income (finalized invoices only)

-Total expenses

-Profit

-Estimated taxes

-All aggregation is server-side.

-📁 Project Structure
-Backend
-app/
-  models/
-  schemas/
-  routers/
-  services/
-  core/
-  database.py
-  config.py
-  main.py

-Clear separation of concerns:

-Persistence (models)

-Validation (schemas)

-Business logic (services)

-HTTP layer (routers)

-Frontend
-pages/
-components/
-hooks/
-lib/

-Thin client consuming backend API.

-🛠 Running the Project
-Backend
-uvicorn app.main:app --reload
-Frontend
-npm install
-npm run dev
-🧩 What This Project Demonstrates

-This repository highlights:

-Domain-driven thinking

-Financial immutability modeling

-State-based business rules

-Explicit tax assumptions

-Backend-first integrity

-Separation between draft and accounting states

-Clean REST API design

-Full-stack integration (FastAPI + Next.js)

-📈 Future Directions

-Planned improvements:

-Expense categorization logic

-Payment reconciliation model

-PDF invoice generation

-i.SAF export

-Multi-currency support

-Alembic migrations

-Subscription billing

-Role-based access control

-⚠ Disclaimer

-All tax calculations are estimates and for informational purposes only.
-This is not official tax filing software.

-👨‍💻 About This Project

-Built as a correctness-first MVP to explore:

-SaaS architecture

-Financial domain modeling
+Revenue breakdown

+Expense breakdown

+Applied formulas

+Explicit assumptions

+This was implemented to make financial logic transparent and auditable.

+What This Project Demonstrates

+State-based business rule enforcement

+Backend-first validation strategy

+Data integrity modeling

+Immutability patterns

+Clear separation between persistence, services, and API

+REST API design

+Full-stack integration

+Why This Matters

+The project was intentionally built so that:

+Financial correctness does not depend on frontend behavior.

+This reflects real-world constraints where data integrity must be enforced at system level.

 Trust-oriented backend design

 Full-stack integration

 Real-world constraints for regulated domains